burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * During the compilation of a source file the definition of function is not available (unless you do not use whole program optimization in modern compilers).

 * The compiler performs a cost-benefit analysis to decide whether to inline a function or not.
 Specifically, the inlining function has some **cost** and compilers have a threshold for **inlining**.
-The underlying reason is that if inline code affects the size of the code, and it affects performance as well.
+The underlying reason is that if inline code affects the size of the code then it affects performance as well.

 * The compiler designers may have problems with inlining recursive function calls (except the tail recursion).

 ## Force Inline Function Call
-One way to force the inline of some function change `inline-threshold` in your toolchain.
+One way to force the inline of some function change `inline-threshold` in your toolchain via using `forceinline` compilers extension.

-The alternative is to use `__forceinline`.
 Example:

 ```cpp
 // MSVC